 Evidence-based care is an important concept within nursing.
 When writing papers or referencing care, it is essential that nursing students utilize scholarly literature and resources.
-In general, online resources ending in .gov, .org, and .net tend to be more scholarly based.
-Turnitin.com is utilized within the Department of Nursing to verify originality of scholarly papers.
+In general,

 Studying a Profession

 Studying for a practice discipline is different than many of the disciplines or courses students have studied before entering the program.
 Studying will require a significant knowledge of the content as well as application to clinical practice.